eurmn/telegram-gpt3-chatbot/README.md

     ```

 ## Configuration and Tips:
-User configuration is stored at the .env file.
+User configuration is stored in the .env file.
 The project comes with a default .env.example file explaining what each variable does.

 The `name`, `language` and `personality` variables have a priority for values defined by the user using the `/name`, `/language` and `/personality` commands.

 The script automatically creates a `history.jsonl` file with all the prompts and completions.
 This file can be later used to [fine-tune the model](https://beta.openai.com/docs/guides/fine-tuning).

 ### Achieving ChatGPT-like results:
 This bot can very easily replicate similar results to ChatGPT by settings its personality to something like `an assistant AI.` and its name to `OpenAI` or `AI`.
-It seems like ChatGPT usually has longer answers and, because it uses a different model, it commonly uses markdown and has an understanding of programming that `text-davinci-003` (this chatbot's model) doesn't have.
-You can achieve similar results regarding the markdown by appending something like `The AI uses markdown`.
+It seems like ChatGPT usually has longer answers and, because it uses a different model, it commonly uses markdown and has an understanding of programming that `text-davinci-003` (this ChatBot's default model) doesn't have.

+You can achieve similar results regarding the markdown by appending something like `The AI uses markdown` to AI's personality.

+Also, although

 Here's a small comparison with ChatGPT:
  - Prompt: "Hi".